If you haven't already done so, it is recommended that you view the tutorial on how to create & modify course designs before reviewing this tutorial.

 On the evaluation screen, you have the following options in the drop-down menu:

 - Not Started: Reset the assignment submission status for the learner(s)

 - For Review: Applied once the learner has submitted their assignment.

-- Reevaluate: Allows the assignment to be sent back to the learner, allowing them to submit a new file.
+- Resubmit: Allows the assignment to be sent back to the learner, allowing them to submit a new file.
 This can be used if the assignment was not completed correctly and the learner should have an additional chance for submission.